Integral to martial traditions is the association with personal growth and fulfillment. Ancient masters were

 How many times do you see a straight answer to a political question?

-full benefit of facts, and without the ability to evaluate or test the position.
+without full benefit of facts, and without the ability to evaluate or test the position.
 Modern news formats are fertile soil for this approach.
-What we have today is newsertainment ... news is what’s snap shotted in
+What we have today is newsertainment.
+News is what’s snap shotted

-today’s broadcasts (right after the commercial, of course) and there is no easy thread of connection allowing a broadened chronological purview showing where errors have been made and course corrections are necessary.
+into today’s broadcasts (right after the commercials, of course) and there is no easy thread of connection allowing a broadened chronological purview showing where errors have been made and course corrections are

-Budgetary allocations for the military were manageable ... our forces were downsizing and modernizing, and both parties to the peace process were nearing positions where obstacles might be bridged.
-Clinton was looking
+everywhere.
+Budgetary allocations for the military were manageable, our forces were downsizing and modernizing, and both parties to the peace process were nearing positions where obstacles might be bridged.
+Clinton was

-As a national objective, this effort should have received the full support of the entire nation ... read that to mean both
+As a national objective, this effort should have received the full support of the entire nation, read that to mean

-political parties.
+both political parties.
 We stood to lose too much if the process failed.
 This was no less than the prime national strategic objective.
+Do you recall that ever being mentioined, anywhere?

-If you study what unfolded, Clinton’s focus was re-deployed to survival of his presidency, the unfolding peace surge crumbled
+study what unfolded, Clinton’s focus was re-deployed to survival of his presidency, the unfolding peace surge crumbled , and we are where we are, post 911, two wars down the road, with an economy turned nearly inside

 All that because of poor leadership and sex between mutually consenting adults.